To Aspirant Poets

 Fairy.
 A carpe diem poet, of the occasion,

-A rhymester belching with exaggeration,
+A rhyme(a)ster belching exaggeration,

 Pompously puffed up by pouring praise.